 The kneepad pockets of durable CORDURA and the rubber kneepads are easily inserted from the sides via a zipper, even while wearing them.
 The knee pocket has excellent ventilation – compared to other pants that sweat at the knee pad.
 The knee pad slides through a side zippered compartment and is a little snug but doable.

 The rear pockets are wide open and fit my cell phone well.
 There is no hammer loop, something I’d like to see added.

-I would suggest that MASCOT consider adding reinforcing material to the side, rear cuff area of these pants.
+I would suggest that MASCOT consider adding reinforcing material to the side, and rear cuff area of these pants.
 The knees and cuffs are usually the first areas to wear or tear.
 I’d also like to see pocket reinforcing, for a tape measure.